schneems/living_dead/README.md

 ## How it works

 Before you use this you should understand how it works.
 This gem is a c-extension.
-It hooks into the Ruby tracepoint API and registeres a hook for the `RUBY_INTERNAL_EVENT_FREEOBJ` event.
+It hooks into the Ruby tracepoint API and registers a hook for the `RUBY_INTERNAL_EVENT_FREEOBJ` event.
 This event gets called when an object is freed (i.e. it is not retained and garbage collection has been called).

 When you call `LivingDead.trace(obj)` we store the `object_id` of the thing you are "tracing" in a hash.
 Then inside of our c-extension hook we listen for when an object is freed.
 When this happens we check to see if that object's `object_id` matches one in our hash.
-If it does we mark it down in a seperate "freed" hash.
+If it does we mark it down in a separate "freed" hash.

 We don't retain the objects you are tracing but we do keep a copy of the `object_id`, we can then use this same number to check the freed hash to see if it was recorded as being freed.